mlc-ai/mlc-llm/docs/deploy/cli.rst

     .. note::
         :doc:`TVM Unity </install/tvm>` compiler is not a dependency to MLCChat CLI.
 Only its runtime is required, which is automatically included in `3rdparty/tvm <https://github.com/mlc-ai/mlc-llm/tree/main/3rdparty>`_.

     **Step 2.
-Configure and build.** Standard git-based workflow are recommended to download MLC LLM, and then specify build requirements with our small config generation tool:
+Configure and build.** A standard git-based workflow is recommended to download MLC LLM, after which you can specify build requirements with our lightweight config generation tool:

     .. code-block:: bash
         :caption: Configure and build ``mlc_chat_cli``